mmakaay/flask_micron/docs/users/plugins.rst

 --------------

-Every hook function in a plugin is called with the same argument: a :class:`MicronPluginContext
-<flask_micron.micron_plugin_context.MicronPluginContext>` object.
-This object
-holds the data that are required by plugins for request handling.
+Every hook function in a plugin is called with the same argument: a :class:`plugin Context <flask_micron.plugin.Context>` object.
+This object holds the data that are required by plugins for request handling.
 The following properties are availble in the context:

 * **function**: The function that is wrapped by the MicronMethod.
 * **config**: The configuration for the MicronMethod, flattened as a dict